sibisabesan26/Mobile_Development_Project/README.md

 - 🔐 **User Authentication**
   - Signup and login screens with SQLite-backed credential validation

-- 📋 **Task Management**
+- 📋 **Feedback**
+  - Uses CRUD to keep a list of client feedback
-  - Add new tasks with title and description
+  - Upload videos and images
-  - View all tasks in a ListView
-  - Mark tasks as completed
-  - Delete tasks instantly
+  - Use Camera Launch

 - 🗺️ **Map Integration**
   - Garbage Collection Zones: Color-coded overlays by neighborhood with pickup dates and types (garbage, recycling, compost).